 Estelle is a measured and effective advocate, regularly appearing in both the Crown Court and the Magistrates’ Court.
 Estelle’s friendly and compassionate approach with clients, teamed with her robust and fearless style in the courtroom has allowed her to develop an impressive criminal junior practice.

-Prior to commencing her pupillage, Estelle worked as a paralegal in the Crown Court department of a busy Criminal Law Firm in Central London and in the Catastrophic Injury Team of a Leading City Law Firm; Estelle appreciates the demands placed upon instructing solicitors in modern-day practice and the importance of clear communication and impeccable client-care.
+Prior to commencing her pupillage, Estelle worked as a paralegal in the Crown Court Department of a busy criminal defence firm in central London and in the Catastrophic Injury Team of a leading City Law Firm; Estelle appreciates the demands placed upon instructing solicitors in modern-day practice and the importance of clear communication and impeccable client-care.